grburgess/nazgul/README.md

 ![alt text](https://raw.githubusercontent.com/grburgess/nazgul/master/idea.png)

-The heriarchical model is shown below and details can be found in [link here]().
+The heriarchical model is shown below and details can be found in [here](https://arxiv.org/abs/2009.08350).
 If you find the method and/or code useful in your research we ask that you please cite the paper.

 ![alt text](https://raw.githubusercontent.com/grburgess/nazgul/master/model.png)